pote/philote/README.md

 Philote is a minimal solution to the websockets server problem, it doesn't even do most of the work: it acts as a bridge between websockets clients such as browser JavaScript engines and a [Redis](http://redis.io/) instance, taking advantage of it's [PubSub](http://redis.io/commands#pubsub) capabilities.

-Philote has almost zero-configuration, as it already relies on Redis, websocket clients identify themselves with a token, you can create this tokens in your applications and store them in Redis, which will determine the level of access that connection will have to different pubsub channels - more on this later.
+Philote has almost zero-configuration, as it already relies on Redis, websocket clients identify themselves with a token which you can create in your applications and store in Redis, this will determine the level of access that connection will have to different pubsub channels - more on this later.

 ## Bootstrap it